gardnerdev/in-memory-db/README.md

 GET name – Print out the value of the variable name, or NULL if that variable is not set.

-UNSET name – Unset the variable name, making it just like that variable was never set.
+DELETE name – DELETE the variable name, making it just like that variable was never set.

 COUNT value – Count number of apperances of specific value